hobediente/Recipe_Recommender_System_Project/README.md

 -----------------------------------------------------------------------------------------------------------

 # Data Collection

-**Step 1 : Selecting the data**
 The following steps were preformed using Python functionalities

 - Load Kaggle Dataset
-- Explore the data and realize it's not the right data to use as the basis of the reccomender system
-- Go looking for better data and find Edamam Recipe API

-- Tokenize Kaggle recipe names for 1 and 2 grams
+- Tokenize recipe names for 1 and 2 grams
-- Use Kaggle recipe tokens as input for API Calls
+- Get most common words
+- Store select words in a list
-- Make single call
+- Input a word from the list to make a single API call
-- Automate remaining calls then store and download each call as a CSV file
+- Automate calls for remaining words then store and download each call as a CSV file
+- Join CSV sheets into one master DF

+***image***

 ### Conclusion: Queried Edamam Recipe API 230 times and collected 22,686 recipes.

-**Step 2 : Aggregating the data**
-The following steps were preformed using Python functionalities

-- Clean the data
-- Concat CSV sheets creating one DF

-***image***
+# 2. Data Cleaning:

-**Step 3 : Cleaning df**
+**Step 1 : Clean columns**
 The following steps were preformed using Pandas

-- Drop insignificant columns
+- Drop "unamed", "bookmarked", and "bought" columns
+- Use regex to drop columns that have "unit" and "label" in the title
 - Rename columns of interest
 - Drop remaining obsolete columns
+- Add column "q" the retains the word used to query each recipe

 - The df
  <img src="Images/df.png"></img>

+**Step 2 : Handle nulls**
+- Drop "Added_Sugar(g)" because 73% is missing and the information is embedded in "Sugar(g)" column
+- Fill "Trans_Fat(g)" nulls with the remainder of subtracting monounsaturated, saturated, and polyunsarturated fat columns from "Fat(g)"
+- Of the vitamin columns containing nulls less than .5% of entries are missing so fill with 0

+**Step 3 : Scale**
+- standardize nutrition metrics for serving size of 2

 # Exploratory Analysis
 - I divide the analysis into the following parts: